isaccanedo/json-server/README.md

 # json-server
-Demo of the JSON server for fake JSON data
+Demonstração do servidor JSON para dados JSON falsos

 We can use this url: http://jsonplaceholder.typicode.com/